 You can drink matcha tea as a hot or cold beverage.

 To drink it as a hot tea, boil half a cup or 150 ml of water, let it cool, and pour over 1 teaspoon of matcha powder in a cup.
 Dab at the powder to mix it and then whisk with a wooden matcha whisk or wooden spoon.
-Whisk firmly until bubbles appears.
+Whisk firmly until bubbles appear.
 Continue stirring until the bubbles become a creamy foam.

 If you want to drink it like this, you can.
 If you’re a beginner, you might prefer your matcha with a splash of milk or a sweetener like honey or sugar.
 You can add these in after the foam has formed.